John Parr

-John Stephen Parr (born 18 November 1952) is an English musician, singer, and songwriter, best known for his 1985 single "St. Elmo's Fire (Man in Motion)" for the 1985 film St. Elmo's Fire, charting at No.1 in the US and No.6 in the UK, and for his 1984 U.S. No.6 rock single "Naughty Naughty".
-He has written and performed 10 major motion picture theme songs, including the themes for Three Men and a Baby and The Running Man.
+John Stephen Parr (born 18 November 1952) is an English musician best known for his 1985 single "St. Elmo's Fire (Man in Motion)" for the 1985 film St. Elmo's Fire, charting at No.1 in the US and No.6 in the UK, and for his 1984 U.S. No.6 rock single "Naughty Naughty".
+He has written and performed 12 major motion picture theme songs, including the themes for Three Men and a Baby and The Running Man.
 Parr was nominated for a Grammy award for "St. Elmo's Fire" in 1985.

 Career

 "Naughty Naughty" was Parr's first US Top 40 hit record, reaching No.23 on the Billboard Hot 100 in 1985.
 In 1985, Parr toured with his band "The Business" supporting Toto, his first show with Toto at Carowinds Paladium (Charlotte, North Carolina), and playing 10,000-seat venues across America.
 By the end of the tour, David Foster asked Parr to record a song for the film St. Elmo's Fire.
 Parr and Foster wrote "St. Elmo's Fire" in honour of wheelchair athlete and activist Rick Hansen; it became the theme to St. Elmo's Fire (a "Brat Pack" film unrelated to Hansen's life or achievements).

 Parr later wrote "Under a Raging Moon" with Julia Downes for Roger Daltrey, a song that paid tribute to Keith Moon and told the story of the Who.

 Parr was soon singing with Marilyn Martin on the song "Through the Night", from the Quicksilver soundtrack (1986).
 Parr wrote and produced further tracks for Martin's debut album, including the hit "Night Moves".
 A year later, he wrote and sang the title songs "The Minute I Saw You", from Three Men and a Baby soundtrack, and the power ballad "Restless Heart" (a.k.a.
 "Running Away with You (Restless Heart)"), from The Running Man soundtrack (this song was re-released on the album Man with a Vision).
 After the success of Meat Loaf's album, Parr contributed to the next album with the hit duet "Rock 'n' Roll Mercenaries".

-In 1989, Parr was involved in the now renowned Gilette Super Bowl commercial which features a version of his song "The Best".
-Although some have suggested that Jake Holmes, an American composer, was the author of the song, there is no official documentary evidence confirming this attribution.
-In a 2008 concert, John Parr introduced it as "a song I wrote for a commercial a long time ago...", emphasizing his direct involvement in its creation.
+In 1989, Parr performed "The Best a Man Can Get" for the Gillette Super Bowl XXIII commercial, which he co-wrote with composer Jake Holmes.
+He released a recording of the song as "The Best" in 2013.

 On 20 July 2007, Parr and his band opened for Bryan Adams at the Keepmoat Stadium in Parr's home town Doncaster.

 In 2012, Parr released a revised version of "St. Elmo's Fire" entitled "Tim Tebow's Fire".
 It included the following lyrics: "You know I’m out there/Down on one knee/A prisoner/And I'm tryin' to break free".